My Cancer Rainbow

 For my first Blood Cancer Awareness month, I wanted to display a ribbon on my blog and my Facebook account.
 You know – spread some awareness.
 I searched online for an image I could use.
 For me, as a follicular lymphoma patient, I found the ribbon for non-Hodgkin lymphoma.
 It’s lime green.1

 Or is it?

 Lymphoma awareness ribbons: A confusing history

-I also found an online discussion board where someone asked what the ribbon color for non-Hodgkin lymphoma was.
+I also found an online forum where someone asked what the ribbon color for non-Hodgkin lymphoma was.
 The responses included: lime green or peridot green is for NHL, red is for lymphoma, and purple usually represents all cancers.
-4 Also, I remember reading somewhere that when the LLS chose red, some local chapters were upset because they had always used goldenrod yellow.
+1 Also, I remember reading somewhere that when the LLS chose red, some local chapters were upset because they had always used goldenrod yellow.

 So, what color is the lymphoma awareness ribbon?

 Are you following all of this?

 I’ll sum it up: as someone with follicular non-Hodgkin lymphoma, my ribbon color, at some point in the last 10 years, could have been lime green, lime green and violet, red, white, red and white, purple, or goldenrod yellow.